 The Australian Delegation as a whole also won 2nd Place for both the Research Paper and the Public Health Campaign Film, both of which UTAS assisted in putting together.

 On 25-26 August 2012, UTAS medical students had an opportunity to be a part of a new initiative in global health: the FutureMed workshop.
-FutureMed is an Australia-wide project governed by Australian Medical Students' Association (AMSA) after receiving funding from UNESCO to implement a campaign for educating our young medical students on the issues and challenges that 21st-Century medical professionals are likely to face (refer to Health Professionals for a New Century (PDF 4.6 MB)).
+FutureMed is an Australia-wide project governed by Australian Medical Students' Association (AMSA) after receiving funding from UNESCO to implement a campaign for educating our young medical students on the issues and challenges that 21st-Century medical professionals are likely to face.

 VGen is World Vision's youth movement, aiming to inspire, educate and empower young people to respond to issues of social justice, global health and poverty through local, grassroots action.
 As part of VGen you will have the opportunity to develop personal passions and professional skills including advocacy, leadership and social engagement.
 More information and contact details on the TUU site.